Madhan-Rkv-10/size_setter/README.md

  )
  ```
 ## If you prefer not to wrap your MaterialApp in SizeSetter, you can follow these instructions.
-Convert Your MaterialApp to StateFul Widget
+Convert Your MaterialApp to Stateful Widget
 Add following code
 ```dart
  @override